rsvp/chess/README.md

 * Chess is the gymnasium of the mind.
 * Chess is the only game greater than its players.
 * Chess is the struggle against error.
+* Chess is the triumph of the intellect over lack of imagination.
 * Chess levels rank: title, wealth, politics, religion -- all are forgotten across the board.
 * Chess makes man wiser and clear-sighted.
 * Chess mastery essentially consists of analyzing chess positions accurately.